monster-js/docs-v1/docs/component.md

 ```
 ### Styles

-MunsterJS uses `sass` by default but we can also use other css frameworks depending on our webpack configuration.
+MonsterJS uses `sass` by default but we can also use other css frameworks depending on our webpack configuration.
 This styles will only affect it's component and will have no effect on it's parent and child components.

 Component styles is imported directly to the `.component.tsx` file.